 This recipe for Tacos al Pastor The Tex-Mex Grill and Backyard Barbacoa Cookbook by Robb Walsh is a melting pot of a dish.
 It originated in Northern Mexico and combines the Middle Eastern spit-cooked schwarma with all of the essential elements of Mexican tacos: tortillas, onions, cilantro, and lime.

-Entries tagged with 'The Tex-Mex Grill and Backyard Barbacoa Cookbook'
+'The Tex-Mex Grill and Backyard Barbacoa Cookbook' on Serious Eats

 The following recipe is from the June 9 edition of our weekly recipe newsletter.
 To receive this newsletter in your inbox, sign up here!
 I've never been a big football enthusiast, but there's one part of the game that has...